Planning Your Stay

 Finding accommodations should be your first priority when planning a visit to Chautauqua.
-Accommodations can fill up long before gate passes even go on sale in January.
+Accommodations can fill up long before gate passes even go on sale.

 All accommodations within the Institution’s grounds are privately owned except for the Athenaeum Hotel and Bellinger Hall dormitory.